 With a median annual earnings of $49K per year, former Knights who have a Bachelor's Degree are the best paid among the alumni population.

 Data Entry is a popular skill among NJCU alumni, with close to a third of workers reporting using it on the job.
 Accounts Payable commands a pay premium of 21 percent for former Knights.
 Microsoft Office, Microsoft Excel, and Editing are among other dominant skills.

 Benefits and Perks

-Median pay for CUNY Brooklyn College grads is $51K, making their salaries most similar to those of NJCU grads.
-CUNY Bernard M Baruch College, Kean University, and CUNY Hunter College are also similar to NJCU.
+Compensation averages approximately $51K for CUNY Brooklyn College alumni, making their earnings most comparable to NJCU grads.
+Other schools similar to NJCU include CUNY Bernard M Baruch College, Kean University, and CUNY Hunter College.